dbaikova/amazon_reviews/README.md

 ## Dataset

-This project utilizes the dataset from the following study:

 > **Hou, Yupeng, et al.** "Bridging Language and Items for Retrieval and Recommendation." *arXiv preprint arXiv:2403.03952* (2024).
 > [https://arxiv.org/abs/2403.03952](https://arxiv.org/abs/2403.03952)